fwmechanic/k_edit/README.md

 ## Create Release files

-A release file is a 7zip archive containing the minimum fileset needed to use the editor.
-Two variants of the release file are created by `make rls`: `k_rls.7z` and `k_rls.exe` (a self-extracting-console archive).
+A release file is a 7zip (Linux: tgz) archive containing the minimum fileset needed to use the editor.
+On Windows two (2) variants of the release file are created by `make rls`: `k_rls.7z` and `k_rls.exe` (a self-extracting-console archive).

-Use: decompress the release file in an empty directory and run `k.exe`.
+Use: decompress the release file in an empty directory and run `k.exe` (Linux: `k`).
 K was designed to be "copy and run" (a "release") anywhere.
-I have successfully run it from network shares and "thumb drives".
+I have successfully run it from network/NFS shares and "thumb drives".

 ## Stability notes

 The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and no longer available from nuwen.net.
-So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Win32 platform is clearly x64 only.
+So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Windows platform is clearly x64 only.

 The 64-bit build of K is relatively recent (first release 2014/02/09) but it's *mostly* working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads (these never occur with the 32-bit K); also these never occur with the x64 K running in Win 8.x (but targeting HD+ (1600x900) resolution); the only time I use Win7 is at work (I am one of seemingly few people who can look past the "Metro" UI of Win 8.x and find a core OS that is superior to Win7).

+# Linux key-decoding status quo

+The default (Windows-originated) K key mappings make extensive use of `ctrl+` and `alt+` modulated function and keypad keys.
+Getting such key combinations to decode correctly on Linux/ncurses has been by far the most time-consuming and code-churning part of the port to Ubuntu Linux 14.04+ (see file conin_ncurses.md for the current state of this activity).
+I (a Linux/Unix terminal-programming novice) have learned a lot in this process:

+  * Ubuntu 14.04+ Desktop
+    * common: with TERM=xterm, _after_ you diable various terminal-menu/-command key-modulation (e.g. alt+) hooks, default terminfo for xterm decodes a substantial proportion of the K-Windows-supported key combinations.
+    * Lubuntu Desktop: mouse scroll wheel does not work.
+    * I think I've exhausted the possibilities here
+  * PuTTY (also PuTTYtray) (to Ubuntu 14.04+)
+    * _must_ configure PuTTY to set TERM=putty (or TERM=putty-256color)
+    * even with TERM=putty, most ctrl+ and alt+ function and keypad modulations K-Windows-supported key combinations do not work (truly sad).
+    * I've not yet exhausted the possibilities here.
+  * tmux (1.8 - 2.0)
+    * most ctrl+ and alt+ function and keypad modulations do not work.
+    * I've not yet exhausted the possibilities here.

 # Debug/Development